-How to Know If You Should Be Using Powder, Liquid or Cream Foundation
+How to Choose the Right Powder, Liquid or Cream Foundation

 By Tatiana Bido, Features Editor |

 The pros and cons of powder vs. liquid foundations are many, but a basic rule to follow is to start with your skin type.
-If you have oily skin, pick up a powder as they tend to provide a matte, velvety finish.
-“Powder foundations are excellent for oily, combination skin or those who prefer a matte finish,” says Cover FX global brand ambassador Derek Selby.
+“Powder foundations are excellent for oily, combination skin or those who prefer a matte finish,” says makeup artist Derek Selby.
 “These are also the easiest and quickest formulas to apply.
 If you are a beginner or time-challenged, go for powder.”

-Those with drier skin, or mature skin, should opt for liquid or cream foundations, as they don’t tend to sit in fine lines or enlarged pores like powders can.
-Liquids or creams are more blendable and provide a fuller coverage than their powder counterparts.
+For drier or mature skin, liquid or cream foundations can offer fuller, more blendable coverage.
 Cosmetic chemist Kelly Dobos says, “Liquid foundations can have a higher degree of coverage and contain ingredients that help pigments spread more easily on the skin.
 They also contain humectants and emollients that help hydrate and soften skin.”